pilotmoon/PopClip-Extensions/README.md

 print('Hello, ' + os.environ['POPCLIP_TEXT'] + '!')
 ```

-An alternative way to specify the interpreter is with a shebang line at the top:
+An alternative way to specify a shell script is to put a shebang (`#!`) line at the top, in which case, the `interpreter` field is not needed:

 ```python
 #!/usr/bin/env python3